-While the premium version's yearly price was bumped back up since the last time I reviewed the app, it's no more expensive than some of the other best Android antivirus apps.
+While Norton Mobile Security's yearly price was bumped back up since the last time I reviewed the app, it's no more expensive than some of the other best Android antivirus apps.

 Norton Mobile Security: Costs and what's covered

-The subscription fee for Norton Mobile Security is $29.99 (for a time, it was $24.99), but there is typically a deal on the first year for new subscribers that brings the initial yearly price closer to $15 to $20 in addition to a 30-day free trial.
+The subscription fee for Norton Mobile Security for Android is $29.99 (for a time, it was $24.99), but there is typically a deal on the first year for new subscribers that brings the initial yearly price closer to $15 to $20 in addition to a 14-day free trial.

 As Norton is one of the largest computer antivirus companies, there are also options for those looking to protect their laptops and desktops along with their mobile devices.

 The Norton 360 Deluxe package at $99.99 per year ($49.99 for the first year) supports five devices running Windows, macOS, iOS or, of course, Android.
 Norton 360 Premium bumps that up to 10 devices for, well, $99.99 per year.

 You'll have to get Norton 360 Premium from a third-party retailer like Amazon or Fry's, but it's frequently discounted.
 You'll also get access to some of the best antivirus programs and best Mac antivirus software available.

 If you want identity protection as well, Norton 360 Deluxe can be purchased with three different levels of LifeLock service, but those bundles will run you up to $350 per year.

-Like most Android antivirus apps, Norton Mobile Security no longer schedules malware scans.
+Like most Android antivirus apps, Norton Mobile Security for Android no longer schedules malware scans.
 It instead offers a single toggle for "Smart Scan" that performs a scan "at the optimal time and frequency."
 You can choose whether you want it to scan system apps or your SD card, or do both.